top of page

 Our Story

-In March 1991 SMCG established a Scholarship Fund to assist residents needing financial assistance with their continuing education.
-This $1,000 scholarship is awarded at the annual Guild picnic in May.
+In 1991 SMCG established a Scholarship Fund to assist students with their continuing education.
+This scholarship is awarded at the annual Guild picnic in May.

 bottom of page